aeschi/ignite/tasks/anna.md

 <img src="https://i.imgur.com/ZxQMe7x.png" width="50%"><img src="https://i.imgur.com/jvt1T25.png" width="50%">

+### LEARNINGS
+I spent a big amount of my time for this project on the website.
+Mainly creating the visualisation and connecting it to the database.
+I learned a couple of new tools like react, gsap, more of three.js and refreshed some more basic JavaScript knowledge.

 ## INTERVIEWS
 - Rita suggested only using the audio or to alienate the footage in some way and we discussed and brainstormed about it.
 The idea is to create a less specific image of the interviewee, so the listener can project it onto more people in their enviroment.
 Another reason for not showing the video of the interviews is the bad zoom quality, since we can't shoot the interviews personallly due to covid-19.
 So instead each interviewee gets a character assigned (Florian Kempf created them):

 <img src="https://i.imgur.com/TKRy3fR.png" width="33%"><img src="https://i.imgur.com/eRL1jgY.png" width="33%"><img src="https://i.imgur.com/5Z162Uv.png" width="33%">

 - I encouraged everybody to ask around for possible interviewees
 - We all discussed possible questions for the individual interviewees as well as the professional organisation